RaspberryPiFoundation/microbit-curriculum/en-GB/interactive-badge/index.md

 ![screenshot](images/badge-draw.png)

-+ If you make a mistake, you can drag the code block into the bin.
++ If you make a mistake, you can drag the code block and a bin will appear, drag the code block over the bin and the bin will open, let go of the block to delete it.

 ![screenshot](images/badge-bin.png)

-+ To create an image to display, click the down-arrow next to the word `pattern`.
++ To create an image to display, click on the word `Pattern`.
 You can choose an image to display, or even draw your own.

 ![screenshot](images/badge-pattern.png)

-+ To test your code, click 'run' in the menu at the bottom of the screen.
++ To test your code, click 'Run' in the menu on the left the screen.

 ![screenshot](images/badge-menu.png)